mRcSchwering/magic-soup/docs/tutorials.md

 ## Simple Experiment

+_MagicSoup_ is trying to only provide the simulation engine.
+Everything else should be up to the user, so that any experimental setup can be created.
+However, this also means a lot of code has to be written by yourself.
 As an example let's try to teach cells to convert CO2 into acetyl-CoA.
 Cell survival will be based on intracellular acetyl-CoA concentrations and CO2 will be supplied in abundance.

 ### Chemistry

 The most important thing of our simulated world is the [Chemistry][magicsoup.containers.Chemistry] object.
-It defines which molecule species exist and how they move around, which reactions are possible and how much energy they need.
+It defines which [Molecules][magicsoup.containers.Molecule] exist and how they move around, which reactions are possible and how much energy they release.
-With all the proteomes our cells will develop, they are always constrained by this chemistry.

 Here, we will use the [Wood-Ljungdahl pathway](https://en.wikipedia.org/wiki/Wood%E2%80%93Ljungdahl_pathway) as inspiration.
 There are a few molecule species and reactions that eventually acetylate coenzyme A.
 Below, we create a file _chemistry.py_ in which we define all these molecules and reactions.
-For the sake of brevity some steps in the carbonyl branch were aggregated.
+For the sake of brevity some steps were aggregated.

 ```python
 # chemistry.py